znsio/specmatic-documentation/documentation/stubbing-jms.md

 jmsMock.start();
 ```

-This will start JMS server running on port: 61616 on localhost.
+This will start the JMS server running on port: 61616 on localhost.

 ### Stop JMS Server

-Below code section shows how to shut-down JMS server.
+The below code section shows how to shut down JMS server.

 ```
 jmsMock.stop();